-[America and Germany, around 1880] Germany was united, and a deeply-felt wish of many people had been fulfilled.
-However, 10 million Austrian Germans lived outside the Empire, and now Prussia’s dominance was overwhelming: it was by far the biggest state, had the largest army, the crown was hereditary within the Hohenzollern dynasty, and the Prussian Prime Minister was in personal union Imperial Chancellor.
-The German Reich was not the democracy the 1848ers had fought for, and the Iron Chancellor Bismarck grimly fought everyone who stood against him and his state, particularly the Catholic Church and the Socialists.
+It was by far the biggest state, had the largest army, the crown was hereditary within the Hohenzollern dynast.
+The Prussian Prime Minister was in personal union Imperial Chancellor.
+The German Empire was not the democracy the 1848ers had fought for, and chancellor Bismarck waged a fierce battle against anyone who opposed him and his state – especially the Catholics and the Socialists.

 Cologne Cathedral (1880, Germany)

-For much of the 1870s, the “Iron Chancellor” had pursued a Kulturkampf (cultural struggle) against Catholics, who made up 36 percent of Germany’s population, by placing parochial schools under state control and expelling the Jesuits.
-The Archbishops of Cologne, Münster and Trier were arrested and expelled.
-Bishoprics and parishes stood vacant.
+For much of the 1870s, the “Iron Chancellor” had pursued a Kulturkampf (cultural struggle) against the Catholic Church, who made up 36 percent of Germany’s population.
+He had parochial schools placed under state control and expelled the Jesuits.
+The authorities arrested and expelled the archbishops of Cologne, Münster, and Trier.
+Soon, bishoprics and parishes stood vacant.
 Catholic schools and orders did not exist anymore.

-The Church had also been doing much of the social welfare work, and many people were suffering.
-The world economic crisis of 1875 had hit the German economy hard, destroyed many existences, and now many people were pushing into the big cities as industrial workers.
-The living conditions were devastating.
+As the Church had also been doing much of the social welfare work, many people were suffering without their help.
+The world economic crisis of 1875 had hit the German economy hard, destroyed many existences.
+Now many people were pushing into the big cities as industrial workers, but the living conditions were devastating.

-But another grim fight had already begun.
+At the same time, another grim fight began.
 By 1875, two previous parties had united into the Social Democratic Workers’ Party (Sozialdemokratische Arbeiterpartei).
 As chairman August Bebel had put it, the SPD saw in Bismarck’s state the class enemy of the proletariat, and therefore they stood against the Empire and the Hohenzollern monarchy.
 Bismarck used two failed assassination attempts on Emperor Wilhelm I as pretext to introduce an Anti-Socialist Law in the Reichstag, although he knew that the Social Democrats had nothing to do with the attacks.
 The majority in the Reichstag passed it.
-From 1878 until 1890, all Social Democratic clubs and events, press and books were prohibited; many Social Democrats were imprisoned or expelled from the country.
+From 1878 until 1890, all Social Democratic clubs and events, press and books were prohibited.
+Moreover, many Social Democrats were imprisoned or expelled from the country.
 However, the hardships endured strengthened cohesion among the Social Democrats, and they got more votes with every election.

 A funny coincidence of events

 What a funny coincidence of events, Lorenz thought and grinned to himself.
-North Dakota’s capital had been renamed to “Bismarck”, to attract German immigrants.
+Up in North Dakota they had renamed the capital to “Bismarck”, to attract German immigrants.
 Billy the Kid was still on the run, In Tombstone, Arizona, the Earps and the Clantons clashed violently.
-“It’s sort of weird,” he thought, “back home in Cologne, Kaiser Wilhelm celebrates with all the dignitaries the inauguration of the cathedral, here in the West the colts celebrate.
+“It’s somewhat weird,” he thought, “back home in Cologne, Kaiser Wilhelm celebrates with all the dignitaries the inauguration of the cathedral, here in the West the colts celebrate.
 If Wilhelm and Bismarck ever came to the West, they would probably experience a culture shock.”

 Bismarck’s social security system

-Bismarck fought the socialists grimly, because they fought his state.
+Bismarck fought the socialists grimly because they fought his state.
 At the same time, he saw the great need of the working class and considered it the state’s duty to help.
-Against fierce resistance from the Left and from the Right, he implemented a remarkable social security system: health care in 1883, accident insurance in 1884, invalidity and old-age insurance in 1889.
-Back then, it was the largest in the world, but it did not win the working class over for the state.
+Against fierce resistance from the Left and from the Right, he implemented a remarkable social security system.
+Health care in 1883, accident insurance in 1884, invalidity and old-age insurance in 1889.
+Back then, it was the best in the world.
+However, it did not win the working class over for the state.